ucsb-cs156-w21/demo-spring-react-minimal/docs/SETUP-FULL.md

-# ./docs/SETUP.md
+# ./docs/SETUP_FULL.md

+These instructions are the full version of the setup instructions.

+If this is your first time working with setting up a Spring Boot / React application for this course, you should follow these instructions.

+You may follow the [SETUP-QUICKSTART.md](./SETUP-QUICKSTART.md) version instead if:
+* You've already been through the full instructions at least once
+* You already have an Auth0 account with a tenant
+* You already have Google Developer Project set up on your Google account

+# What setup enables you to do
 To get started with this application, you'll need to be able to
 * Run it locally (i.e. on localhost)
 * Deploy it to Heroku

+These instructions cover this setup.

+There are separate instructions in the file [./github-actions-secrets.md](./github-actions-secrets.md) for:

-* Get the test cases running on GitHub Actions
+* Getting the test cases running on GitHub Actions
-* See aggregrated code coverage statistics on Codecov
+* Seeing aggregrated code coverage statistics on Codecov

+# List of integrations

 This application has integrations with the following third-party services that require configuration
 * Auth0.com (for authentication)
 * Google (for authentication)
 * A postgres database provisioned on Heroku
-* Github Actions for CI/CD
-* Codecov for reporting code coverage

 ## Step 0: Get Organized